open-ephys/ONI/source/api/liboni/liboni-example.rst

 where ``dev_idx`` is the fully qualified device index within the device table (hub.index), ``data_sz`` is the size in bytes of the raw data block, ``time`` is the system clock count that indicates the frame creation time, and, ``data`` is a pointer to the raw data block.
-A single frames can be read from an acquisition context after it is started (see :ref:`start_ctx`) using repeated calls to ``oni_read_frame`` as follows:
+A single frame can be read from an acquisition context after it is started (see :ref:`start_ctx`) using repeated calls to ``oni_read_frame`` as follows: